Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 Those Subprograms have a ID ranging from 0 - 247 (internally represented as 8 - 255, for details see the [Frame Header](#Frame_Header_link) Documentation)
 whereas each ID represents a function which can be executed by setting the corresponding ID in the [Command byte](#Command_Byte_link) of the [Frame Header](#Frame_Header_link).
 By default, each of those functions is empty (doing nothing when executed).

-#### Creating custom Subprograms:
-You can create your own subprograms by following the documentation for the code of the used slave device.
-Note that some of the IDs may already be occupied by the implementation itself.
-There is also no guaranty for when the subprogram gets executed
-(before, during or after applying the Frame Body to the LEDs) and if it runs linearly or in parallel.
-All of those factors depend on the implementation of the Slave Device and are therefore found in the documentation of its code.

-:warning: When writing custom Subprograms, please note that, depending on the implementation, those Subprograms may not be executed parallel and therefore may have a significant impact on performance and frame rates of the LEDs.

-## <a name="Future_Ideas_link"></a>Future Ideas
-- explicit Normal (non-addressable) led Support
-- RGBW support

-TODOs until release:
-change name
-create wiki
-add Disclaimer
-add licensing